 Bon Voyage!
-A Guide to Getting Around NYC by WaterSeptember 8, 2014 - by Linda Sheridan
+Getting Around NYC by WaterApril 17, 2015 - by Linda Sheridan

 If you’re short on time but want to get in as much sightseeing as possible with ease, try New York Water Taxi.
 Their hop-on/hop-off All-Day Access Pass includes use of both the boat and double-decker bus, stopping at many of the city’s top neighborhoods and attractions, including the Intrepid and the 9/11 Memorial.
 Other tours include the 1-hour Statue of Liberty Express and the Statue by Night Tour (daily at 7:30pm).
 Want to hit IKEA for a day of shopping?
 Their Ikea Express Shuttle runs daily from Wall Street’s Pier 11.
 It’s $5 weekdays, FREE weekends.
 Beginning in May, be sure to check out their Zephyr Happy Hour, House on the Hudson, and Saturday Night Dance Cruises.

-NYWT now offers a special VIP All Access Tour.
+NYWT now offers a special 5.5 hr VIP All Access Tour.
 It includes: a private tour of the Empire State Building before it opens to the public; the chance to admire Midtown’s top attractions — such as Rockefeller Center and Times Square — on an open-top bus tour; skip the line at the Intrepid Museum to see the Space Shuttle Enterprise; enjoy a walking tour of Battery Park and Lower Manhattan; visit the 9/11 Memorial with a reserved Visitor Pass; and take a Hop-On/Hop-Off cruise at your leisure for photo opportunities of the Statue of Liberty, Brooklyn Bridge, Lower Manhattan monuments and the dazzling New York City skyline.
 You better be an earlier riser, though, this tour departs at 7:30am! nywatertaxi.com

-City Sightseeing New York Cruises noe offers a new Hop-On, Hop-Off Ferry Tour, offering some of the best view of the Statue of Liberty, Ellis Island, Battery Park, Governor’s Island, Brooklyn Bridge, Manhattan Bridge, Williamsburg Bridge, South Street Seaport, Chrysler Building, and more.
+City Sightseeing New York Cruises offers a Hop-On, Hop-Off Ferry Tour, offering some of the best views of the Statue of Liberty, Ellis Island, Battery Park, Governor’s Island, Brooklyn Bridge, Manhattan Bridge, Williamsburg Bridge, South Street Seaport, Chrysler Building, and more. citysightsny.com

-On Circle Line Sightseeing Cruises' three-hour Circle Line Full Island tour, circumnavigate Manhattan Island and see it all: three rivers, seven major bridges, five boroughs, and more than 25 world-famous landmarks, including a close-up of the Statue of Liberty.
-For a shorter tour, jump onboard their two-hour Harbor Lights Cruise, and bask in the glow of the setting sun.
-Beverages, food, and souvenirs are available on board.
+Circle Line Sightseeing Cruises' 2.5 hr Best of NYC Cruise takes a bite out of the Big Apple, covering the Statue of Liberty, Randall's Island, Gracie Mansion, South Street Seaport, Cloisters, Yankee Stadium and more.
+For a shorter tour, jump onboard their 1.5 hr.
+Harbor Lights Cruise, and bask in the glow of the setting sun.
+Beverages, food, and souvenirs are available on board cruises.

 Spirit Cruises offer an entertaining and unique combination of dining, dancing, entertainment and spectacular views.
-Cruising year-round from Chelsea Piers, the Spirit of New York offers lunch, Eat, Drink and B. Mary brunch cruises, cocktail, Fleet Week (May 20-26), full moon and dinner cruises.
-This year, they unveiled an all-new menu created by James Beard Award winner and Chopped champ Eric LeVine and a breathtaking renovation that includes high-tech features such as an interactive dance floor.
+Cruising year-round from Chelsea Piers, the Spirit of New York offers lunch, Eat, Drink and B. Mary brunch cruises, cocktail, Fleet Week (May 20-26), full moon and dinner cruises. spiritofnewyork.com.